Learning Styles and How To maximize your success in school

 The Health Care Unit provides health care, health education (e.g. stress management, nutrition), and help in the management of chronic health problems.

-Finally, we wish you success in meeting the goals that have brought you to Pace University!
+We wish you great success in meeting the goals that have brought you to Pace University!